johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 4. `program1 arg1 arg2 arg3`
 5. `/path/to/the/program`

 The implementation is considered basic due to the inability to run programs in a background process (i.e. using `&` operator when invoking a program), lack of signal handling for signals that may be delivered to the shell while it is running, I/O redirection and pipelining.

 However, the implementation is thorough enough to grant the programmer freedom with implementing new functionality.
 Thus, providing a foundation upon which the aforementioned features can be added.

 ## Outcomes
-Upon completion of the article, you will have a basic understanding of the fundamentals of system calls, operating system interfaces and abstractions for process control that facilitate the implementation of a Unix shell.
+Upon completion of the article, you will have an understanding of the fundamentals of system calls, operating system interfaces and abstractions for process control that facilitate the implementation of a Unix shell.
 The information presented can then be used to further your study of computer science and systems programming.

 ## What is a shell?
 A shell is a program that can run commands and programs on behalf of a user.
 Prior to the emergence of graphical user interfaces (GUIs), a user had to use a shell to run commands and programs on a computer in a text-based manner.
-Simply put, a shell reads in a command that a user types (e.g. `stdin`), evaluates the input by parsing and tokenizing the command to determine its validity, builds any necessary data structures for the program to run, creates a new process and runs that program within the context of that new process.
+Simply put, a shell reads in a command that a user types (e.g. `stdin`), evaluates the input by parsing and tokenizing the command to determine its validity.
+It then proceeds to build any necessary data structures for the program to run, creates a new process and runs that program within the context of that new process.
 This is all accomplished using system calls provided by the operating system for process control.
 It is vital to make the distinction that a shell is just an ordinary program that runs as a user level process.
 We will implement it as a series of steps:
 1. Program set up
 2. Read user input
 3. Evaluate user input